ejplatform/ej-server/README.rst

     $ inv i18n -c sass js

 You can control many configurations using environment variables.
-To run using the Brazilian Portuguese translation, for instance, just export:
+To run using the Brazilian Portuguese translation, for instance, just export the correct COUNTRY setting:

     $ export COUNTRY=brasil